 To apply, visit the Admission site.
 Students who want to complete many of their prerequisites and general education courses online or evenings should request status as a Division of Online & Continuing Studies student for priority seating in these classes.

 Students entering with no college credit and attending full-time will complete the program in 4 years.
 They also have the option of attending part-time until their general education and prerequisites are completed and then they would attend full-time the last 4 terms.
-R.N.s in the B.S.
-Completion program should be able to complete the program [...]
+Students in the RN-BS program should be able to complete the program in [...]

 General education and prerequisite courses are offered in a variety of formats including traditional daytime classes, evenings, or online.
-Students interested in completing the prerequisites and general education courses through a combination of online, evening and daytime classes should apply through the Frost School of Continuing and Professional Studies.
-The nursing sequence will be offered [...]
+Students interested in completing the prerequisites and general education courses through a combination of online, evening and daytime classes should apply through the Division of Online and Continuing Education Studies at: https://www.plymouth.edu/docs/ The nursing sequence will [...]

 Students accepted into the nursing program may take prerequisite and general education courses on a part-time basis.
-Pre-R.N. students begin the nursing sequence in January after all general education, prerequisite and elective coursework is completed.
-The nursing sequence is full-time and is completed in a cohort model in 4 consecutive semesters (spring, summer, fall, and [...]
+Pre-licensure students begin the nursing sequence in January of their junior year, after all general education, prerequisite and elective coursework is completed.
+The nursing sequence is full-time and is completed in a cohort model in 4 consecutive semesters [...]

-Nursing students will be responsible for their own uniforms, vaccinations, transportation to and from clinical sites.
-Immunization records with all vaccinations and boosters must be up-to-date.
-Students must have: Negative PPD (Tuberculin skin test) within 1 year of admission into the program/hire.
-Positive PPD responders should have documentation of negative chest x-ray by a health [...]
+Prior to entering nursing (NR) courses, students are required to have proof of the following immunizations: Negative PPD (Tuberculin skin test) within 1 year of admission into the program/hire.
+Positive PPD responders should have documentation of negative chest x-ray by a health care provider.
+3 Hepatitis B vaccines, or documentation of Hepatitis B antibody, or [...]

 Admission is competitive and based on academic qualifications, science background, and recommendations.
 Associate degree R.N.s interested in the B.S. in Nursing Completion program must have a current, unencumbered NH registered nursing license.